romanini/mediaAssets/README.md

 ) ENGINE=InnoDB

 if you wish to use a mysql server on some other host you will need to edit the constants in model/Image.php

+To uplaod call:

+/upload.php  -- passing in Filedata with the post request

+To get the original image call:

+/getImage.php -- passing in id= with the media ID you got back from upload.php

+To get the thumb-nail call:

+/getThumbnail.php -- passing in id, height, width, and desired extension.